IBM/watsonx-workshop-genai/README.md

 # watsonx-workshop-genai
-Workshop about Generative AI with watsonx
+This repository contains the exercises of the **watsonx Generative AI workshop**

 The Github Pages is published in:
 [https://ibm.github.io/watsonx-workshop-genai/](https://ibm.github.io/watsonx-workshop-genai/)